aiotsystems/aiot_gateway/README.md

 ### Step 5: Subscribe with the MQTT client to see the data

-At this point, if you have devices connected to your manager the data is published on the HiveMQ public MQTT broker: https://www.mqtt-dashboard.com/
+At this point, if you some motes connected to your manager the data is published on the HiveMQ public MQTT broker: https://www.mqtt-dashboard.com/
-In order to see the data we need to configure a MQTT client which connects to the same broker and subscribe to the topic: `aiotsystems`
+In order to see the data we need to configure a MQTT client which connects to the same broker and subscribes to the topic: `aiotsystems`

 We can do this easily using HiveMQ client: https://www.hivemq.com/demos/websocket-client/ On the connection tab click `connect` on the mqtt-dashboard.com broker.
 Then on the next tab click on `Add New Topic Subscription` and type the name of the topic `aiotsystems`.

 SUCCESS!
 You should now see the data from your network on the Internet.